Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Invariant connections on reductive homogeneous spaces

 \subsection{Associated covariant derivative}

-The connection $\omega$ induces a covariant derivative in the associated bundle ${G\times_H\mk}\cong TM$ and thus a $G$-invariant covariant derivative $\nabla^0$ in the tangent bundle $TM$.
+The connection 1-form $\omega$ induces a covariant derivative in the associated bundle ${G\times_H\mk}\cong TM$ and thus a $G$-invariant covariant derivative $\nabla^0$ in the tangent bundle $TM$.
 In particular, we can conclude according to section~\ref{linearisotropy} that if $G/H$ is reductive then the linear isotropy representation is faithful (provided that $G$ acts effectively) or equivalently that $\ker\Adm=\ker\rho=\ker\phi$.
-We will suppose in the following that, without explicit or implicit reference to the contrary, the action of $G$ is effective and (thus) the linear isotropy representation is faithful.\\ One can compute explicitely $\nabla^0$. \begin{lemma} \emph{\cite{BuRaw}}
+We will suppose in the following that, without explicit reference to the contrary, the action of $G$ is effective and (thus) the linear isotropy representation is faithful.\\ One can compute explicitly $\nabla^0$. \begin{lemma} \emph{\cite{BuRaw}}

 \end{lemma} Let us write (locally) $\beta(X)=\Ad U(X_\mk)$, $\beta(Y)=\Ad U(Y_\mk)$ where $U$ is a (local) section of $\pi$ and $X_\mk,Y_\mk\in C^\infty(M,\mk)$ then we have (using the previous lemma)